20 Years of Preserving History: South Side Home Movie Project at 20

 SSHMP brought a vibrant celebration of South Side history to the 95th Bud Billiken® Parade, streaming rare footage from the newly digitized Ramon Williams Collection on a mobile screen, showing nostalgic scenes of the parade from the 1940s to the 1960s alongside fabric banners depicting scenes from the archive, crafted by the Teen Arts Council at Arts + Public Life.
 Photo by Natasha Moustache

 During the pandemic, the South Side Home Movie Project and Arts + Public Life launched "Spinning Home Movies," setting historical silent films of Black South Side life to DJ-curated soundtracks.
 This innovative program fosters community connection and dialogue, earning critical acclaim and over 13,000 views while reframing perceptions of the South Side.
-This photo captured the first in-person Spinning Home Movies in 2023.
+This photo captured the second in-person Spinning Home Movies featuring Reginald Robinson’s performance in 2023.
 Photo by Natasha Moustache

 Home movie donors Lynette Frazier, Jeanette Foreman, Susan Ellis, Harriette Moody and Linda Pitts gather at the unveiling of SSHMP's Arts Lawn Banners, in front of the Green Line Performing Arts Center, October 9, 2021